OpenMage/magento-lts/README.md

 </config>
 ```

 Do not use /api.php (or /ipa.php...) for OpenMage API url.
 Do not add it into your _robots.txt_, keep it secret with your partners.
 You can rename the file as you want.
-Don't forgot to also update server configuration:
+Don't forget to update the server configuration:
 * htaccess: `RewriteRule ^api/rest api.php?type=rest [QSA,L]`
 * nginx: `rewrite ^/api/(\w+).*$ /api.php?type=$1 last;`